 No. 22 Discount Tire Dodge Challenger

-• The No. 22 Discount Tire Dodge Challenger in 2012...
-Following 22 points-paying events, the No. 22 Discount Tire Dodge team sits sixth in the NASCAR Nationwide Series (NNS) owner point standings.
+• The No. 22 Discount Tire Dodge Challenger in 2011...
+After 17 events, Brad Keselowski and the reigning champion No. 22 Discount Tire Dodge Challenger team are ranked ninth in the 2011 NASCAR Nationwide Series (NNS) owner point standings.
 The team is coming off a 17th-place finish in the Subway Jalapeno 250 last weekend at Daytona International Speedway.

 • Kentucky Rewind...
 During his 2010 NASCAR Nationwide Series championship season, Keselowski entered the race at Kentucky Speedway with a 196-point lead over Kyle Busch in the series standings.
 Following his third-place finish - one of his series-record 26 top-five results during the season - he expanded his lead to 272 points over Carl Edwards in the title chase.

 • Keselowski Speedway Stats...
 In 90 speedway starts in the Nationwide Series, Keselowski has accumulated five wins, 38 top-five finishes, 54 top-10 results and four pole awards.
 In addition, he has led the field for 1,006 laps at tracks between one and two miles in length.

 • Truck Series...In 2005, Keselowski had one of his best NASCAR Camping World Truck Series races for the family-owned K Automotive team at Kentucky Speedway.
 After starting the race from the 27th position, Keselowski made his way to the front to lead four laps before finishing 18th.
 This weekend, Keselowski will return to the truck series as owner of the No. 29 Penske Truck Rental Ram driven by Penske Racing teammate Parker Kligerman.